YoussefAssaf/weld_characterization/README.md

 ### Disclaimer
 This repository contains the research notebooks from a project done for EPRI (our client).
 The source code and the final output of the project are the properties of EPRI.
-EPRI were generous to allow us present the our notebooks and some of the sample images as an evidence of our capabilities.
+EPRI were generous to allow us to present our notebooks and some of the sample images as evidence of our capabilities.

 ## Introduction
 ### The challenge